Brunel-Visualization/Brunel/gallery/src/main/webapp/docs/Brunel Documentation.md

  * **elements** -- An array of elements contained in the chart (see above)
  * **scales** -- If defined, gives the coordinate scales as a structure `{x, y}`.
 These are standard d3 scales, configured by Brunel.
+ * **zoom(params, time)** -- A function that, if called with no parameters, will return an object `{ dx, dy, s }` giving a 3 item array with x and y offsets, and the zoom scale.
+The same object can be passed in as the first argument to set the pan-zoom.
+The time is an optional parameter determining the speed at which the zoom is animated (zero means instant).

 ### Examples of Use